sav-che/TL-2/Authors/Lecoq, Henri {std. Lecoq}.md

-> [!cite] BHL link: this entry starts at [page 804](https://www.biodiversitylibrary.org/item/103253#page/830/mode/1up) of TL-2 Vol. II.
+> [!cite] BHL link: this entry starts at [page 804](https://www.biodiversitylibrary.org/page/33069046) of TL-2 Vol. II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Lecoq, Henri (1802-1871), French botanist; professor of natural history and director of the botanic garden at Clemont-Ferrand from 1826, until 1854 as municipal professor, from then on as professor of natural history at the Faculté des Sciences, later University. (*Lecoq*).
+Lecoq, Henri (1802-1871), French botanist; professor of natural history and director of the botanic garden at Clemont-Ferrand from 1826, until 1854 as municipal professor, from then on as professor of natural history at the Faculté des Sciences, later University.
+**Abbreviated name**: *Lecoq*

 #### Herbarium and types